Energy Supply - Switching supplier problem

 When you are switching a supplier, the new energy company must follow a process that includes contacting you within 24 hours of you agreeing to switch so that they can confirm you are happy with switching.
-Depending on where you signed you will have up until 14 days in which to cancel the switching process.
+You will have up until 14 days after you switch in which to cancel the switching process.

-If you feel you have switched based on information that is not accurate you are entitled to cancel and also claim damages from the company you are switching to.
-Energy suppliers have signed an agreement saying they will work together to quickly and simply resolve any problems during the switching process regardless of who is at fault.
+If you feel you have switched based on information that is not accurate you are entitled to cancel and also request compensation from the company you are switching to.
+Energy suppliers must work together to quickly and simply resolve any problems during the switching process, regardless of who is at fault.
 If you have any problem, you can contact either your old or new energy supplier to discuss this and they should work together to resolve the issue.
-In some circumstances it may take longer than this to realise you are not receiving the service you were promised.You should know

 - Energy companies should get back to you within two working days of receiving your complaint.